itsolver/msp-marketing-site/src/_posts/2020-05-13-automate-4-areas-of-your-business-for-great-customer-experience.markdown

 **IT Solver uses** Stripe Checkout.
 It's the quickest way to build beautiful, conversion-optimized payment forms, hosted on Stripe.

-One of my favourite flows is a quick chat with the customer that establishes their requirements, then I give them (using shortcut :quick) the relevant link to my website.
+One of my favourite flows is a quick chat with the customer that establishes their requirements.
+Then I give them the link to my website.
 The customer completes the Stripe Checkout, I get paid and the customer is redirected to the booking page.

 The other biggest time saving is Stripe Billing for subscriptions.
 IT Solver collects customer's payment details once, and recurring invoices are paid automatically.

 **Easier:** Use Calendly Pro to connect with Stripe to receive full or part-payments before scheduling in the customer.
-Embed/link on your website or send the link directly to your customer.
+You can add it to your website or send the link directly to your customer.

 Other great options to streamline e-commerce include Shopify, Square and setting up bank feeds in Xero.

-**Xero + Stripe feed:** Turn on Stripe bank feed to make reconciling super easy in Xero.
 Invoice Reminders turned on to save chasing those other invoices that are not prepaid.
 Get your trusted bookkeeper or accountant to help set this up.

+**Xero + Stripe feed:** Turn on Stripe bank feed to make reconciling super easy in Xero.

 **Xero + Square feed:** Keep your sales in sync with the [official Square Xero integration brought to you by Amaka](https://amaka.com/integrations/square/xero/) in partnership with Square and Xero.
-Note: the payouts not included whereas Stripe feed
+Note: the payouts not included whereas Stripe feed.

 ## Appointments